TheoTheSweet/fan-control-project/README.md

    - This ensures all UI elements and data visualizations are properly displayed.

 ### Option 2: Running the Application from Source
-If you prefer to run the application using Python instead of the prebuilt executable, follow these steps:
+If you prefer to run the application using Python or can't run an executable file, follow these steps:

 1. **Download the Required Files**
    - Ensure you have the following files in the same directory: